vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 THE country's MISFORTUNE igg

-sions, which were favourable to him were made consi- derably milder.
+sions, which were favourable to him were made consi###derably milder.

 When Mr. Tilak's house was searched, a post-card containing the names of two books " Hand-book on